ultralytics/ultralytics/docs/en/integrations/tensorrt.md

 !!! info

-    See our [quickstart guide on Nvidia Jetson with Ultralytics YOLO](../guides/nvidia-jetson.md) to learn more about setup and configuration.
+    See our [quickstart guide on NVIDIA Jetson with Ultralytics YOLO](../guides/nvidia-jetson.md) to learn more about setup and configuration.

 #### Evaluation methods